McFails: A look back at McDonald’s menu items that didn’t last

 Mighty Wings

 McDonald’s introduced chicken wings to its menu to celebrate the NFL season in 2013.
-The company enlisted the help of football player Joe Flacco and former players Colin Kaepernick and Victor Cruz to promote them,
+The company enlisted the help of football players Joe Flacco, Colin Kaepernick and Victor Cruz to promote them.

 “Mighty Wings were inspired by larger size chicken wings from McDonald’s Hong Kong where customers enjoyed the big, bold flavor,” McDonald’s said in a news release.